-- 1. Student notifies Graduate Program Director (via webform) of intent to take Qualifying Exam no later than 4:30PM on the day grades are due for the prior semester (Fall 2024 Aug.
-6). - 2.
-Advisor will identify the topic for the Qualifying Exam and invite 3 committee members (The Qualifying Exam Committee). - a.
+- 1. Student notifies Graduate Program Director (via webform) of intent to take Qualifying Exam no later than 4:30PM on the day grades are due for the prior semester (For Fall 2025 due date is May 6, 2025). - 2.
+Advisor will identify the topic for the Qualifying Exam. - a.
 The advisor cannot discuss the selected topic with the student before the exam begins. - b.
 The topic can be tangential to the student's dissertation topic, but it cannot be the same topic, nor a topic for which the student has already conducted research.
 The advisor can provide a paper as a starting point or just a topic. - c.
-While the student will not yet know the topic for the Qualifying Exam, they can provide input to the advisor when selecting the committee. - The Advisor sends the Qualifying Exam topic to Graduate Program Director, no later than 4:30 PM on the Friday immediately after classes begin (Fall 2024 - Aug.
-23).
+While the student will not yet know the topic for the Qualifying Exam, they can provide input to the advisor when selecting the committee. - 3.
+The Advisor sends the Qualifying Exam topic to Graduate Program Director, no later than 4:30 PM on theFriday immediately after classes begin (For Fall 2025 August 22, 2025). - 4.
+The Graduate Program Director will send the topic to the student at 9 AM on the Monday of the first full week of the semester (For Fall 2025 August 25, 2025).

-- 4. The Graduate Program Director will send the topic to the student at 9 AM on the Monday of the first full week of the semester (Fall 2024 Aug.
-26). - 5.
-The Graduate Program Director will have a required group meeting with all students taking the exam at the beginning of the exam period (exact date TBA). - 6.
+- 5. The Graduate Program Director will have a required group meeting with all students taking the exam at the beginning of the exam period (exact date TBA). - 6.
 Student has 3 weeks to search the literature about the topic and synthesize the findings. - a.
 It will be the student's responsibility, in consultation with their advisor, to scope the topic up or down as necessary based upon the available literature - b.
 While the work must be the student's own, they should frequently interact with their advisor throughout the three-week period. - 7.
-Student submits the document to the Graduate Program Director no later than 4:30 PM on the Friday at the end of the 3-week period (Fall 2024 Sept.
-13). - 8.
+Student submits the document to the Graduate Program Director no later than 4:30 PM on the Friday at the end of the 3-week period (For Fall 2025 September 12, 2025). - 8.
 The oral presentations will all be scheduled together mid-way through the semester (exact date TBA).